New BMW iX3: specs, prices and on-sale date

-As is obvious from the pictures, this is effectively an electric version of the BMW X3.
-Our first glimpse of it came with the iX3 concept at the 2018 Beijing Motor Show (pictured).
+As is clear from the pictures, the iX3 is effectively an electric version of the BMW X3.
+Our first glimpse of it came with the iX3 concept at the Beijing Motor Show in 2018.

 BMW iX3 styling

-We haven’t seen the final production car yet, but we’ve already seen disguised models out on test.
-And it’s clear that some of the more extreme design features from the concept won’t appear on the cars that you’ll see in a BMW showroom.
+We haven’t seen the final production car yet, and the latest test shots from BMW feature mild camouflage around the front end.
+However, spy shots of disguised models out on test elsewhere reveal that the more extreme design features from the concept won’t appear on the cars that you’ll see in a BMW's showrooms.

 Battery, charging, range and electric motors

 BMW hasn't published precise details of what'll drive the iX3, beyond saying that it’s the latest, fifth-generation eDrive electric technology.
 We know this includes denser batteries than before, but all the company will say about capacity is that it’s ‘over 70kWh’.

 The company also says it will feature an "exceptionally powerful electric motor", so we could be looking a total system output of well over 500bhp if BMW decides to fit a twin-motor all-wheel-drive system.